warrior1211421/Gaming-Techies/content/knowledge-base/how-to-play-xbox-360-games-on-pc-with-a-disc.md

 #### Step-by-Step: How to use Xenia Emulator:

 If your gaming PC matches the above requirements, you are good to go.
 Make sure that your PC has a dedicated Nvidia or AMD graphics card.
 Otherwise, Intel HD graphics provide 2-3 FPS at the most.
 Moreover, if you want even better performance, then upgrade your PC.
-People with 1660 or better GPUs will not get the maximum performance because the emulator is not yet optimized for such powerful hardware.
+People with **[1660](https://www.amazon.com/ZOTAC-GeForce-192-bit-Graphics-ZT-T16600K-10M/dp/B07XV7FNR2?keywords=GTX+1660&qid=1643646142&sr=8-1&linkCode=ll1&tag=gamingtechi09-20&linkId=29fafc9f52343284ab13b98fad8a738c&language=en_US&ref_=as_li_ss_tl)** or better **[GPUs](https://gamingtechies.com/best-pc-build-under-1000/) (Best PC Build Under 1000$)** will not get the maximum performance because the emulator is not yet optimized for such powerful hardware.

 * Download the latest version of Xenia from the official website [here.](https://xenia.jp/download/)
 * You can choose from the Xenia master version for optimum settings.